nomi30701/yolo-multi-task-onnxruntime-web/README.md

 ```

 Make sure the classes match exactly with those used during training of your custom model.

+> 💡 **Tip**: The web interface allows you to:
+>
+> - 📤 Upload custom `classes.json` files for different models
+> - 🔄 Switch between default and custom class definitions
+> - ✅ Validate your class definitions before inference

 ### Step 4: Refresh and select your new model 🎉